 \subsubsection{Motion capture.}

-Three-dimensional kinematic trajectories of retro-reflective markers (14 mm diameter) were recorded at 100 Hz via a motion capture system consisting of eight Vicon V5 cameras (\href{https://www.vicon.com/}{Vicon, Oxford, UK}).
+Three-dimensional kinematic trajectories of the retro-reflective markers (14 mm diameter) were recorded at 100 Hz via a motion capture system consisting of eight Vicon V5 cameras (\href{https://www.vicon.com/}{Vicon, Oxford, UK}).
 Before the formal experiments commenced, motion capture volume calibration of the cameras was conducted via a Vicon Active Wand.
-The Plug-in Gait Model of Vicon was utilized for kinematic and kinetic modeling.
-Joint angles were calculated on basis of the positions of the markers.
-The joint forces, moments, and powers were subsequently derived via the kinetics of the force plates and the marker kinematics via the Plug-in Gait Dynamic operation in the Nexus software.
-A comprehensive description of the Plug-in Gait model, including the specifications of the kinematic and kinetic calculations, can be found in the Vicon Nexus User Guide \cite{NexusUserGuide} and the Plug-in Gait Reference Guide \cite{PlugInGaitGuide}.
-The placement of the markers followed the Vicon Plug-in Gait lower body model marker set, with an additional set of markers attached to the subjects to improve the fault tolerance of motion capture.
+The Plug-in Gait model of Vicon was utilized for kinematic and kinetic modeling.
+Joint angles were calculated on the basis of the positions of the markers.
+The joint forces, moments, and powers were subsequently derived on the basis of the kinetic data of the force plates and the kinematic data of the markers via the Plug-in Gait Dynamic operation in the Nexus software.
+A comprehensive description of the Plug-in Gait model, including the specifications of the kinematic and kinetic calculations, can be found in the Vicon Nexus User Guide \citep{NexusUserGuide} and the Plug-in Gait Reference Guide \citep{PlugInGaitGuide}.
+The placement of the markers followed the Vicon Plug-in Gait lower body model marker set, with an additional set of markers attached to the participants to improve the fault tolerance of motion capture.
 These additional markers were used to fill in the missing data frames in the marker trajectories after the acquisition trials.
-The names and locations of all the markers are shown in Figure~\ref{fig:MarkerSet}, with detailed descriptions of specific marker placements available in the Plug-in Gait Reference Guide.
+The names and locations of all the markers are shown in Figure~\ref{fig:MarkerSet}, and detailed descriptions of specific marker placements are provided in the Plug-in Gait Reference Guide.